Strive for…the holiness without which no one will see the Lord. ~Hebrews 12:14

 If you believe any of these, you might be an Antinomian.

-I submit that antinomianism is rife in today’s Reformed Christianity.
-Barbara Duguid has written what is perhaps the most explicit expression of modern antinomianism.
+Recently, Barbara Duguid published what is perhaps the most explicit expression of modern antinomianism.
 Her popular book Extravagant Grace has recommendations from Tullian Tchividjian, Elyse Fitzpatrick, Michael Horton, and, surprisingly, Carl R. Trueman.

 Tchividjian said the following concerning the book: